emarsden/pssh-box-wasm/www-zola/content/get-license.md

 ### Limitations

-Some DRM license servers require specific information as a “payload” of the `POST` request made to the license server, in addition to or instead of specific HTTP headers.
-This tool doesn’t currently support sending a `POST` payload.
+Some DRM license servers require specific information as a “payload” (body) of the `POST` request made to the license server, in addition to or instead of specific HTTP headers.
+This tool doesn’t currently support sending a `POST` payload body.

 ### About